ecmwf/multio/docs/content/processing-pipelines.rst

            - type : single-field-sink

-Note that is example is using `mpi` as transport.
-Have a look at :ref:`MPI Communicators` to learn how MULTIO is setting up MPI communicators.
+Note that this example uses `mpi` as transport.
+Refer to :ref:`MPI Communicators` to learn how MultIO is setting up MPI communicators.

 Actions
 -------